fstab50/xlines/README.md

 <a name="amzn2-distro-install"></a>
 ### Amazon Linux 2

-The easiest way to install **xlines** on redhat-based Linux distributions is via the developer-tools [!][amzn2.awscloud.center](http://amzn2.awscloud.center) package repository:
+The easiest way to install **xlines** on redhat-based Linux distribution Amazon Linux 2, is via the developer-tools [amzn2.awscloud.center](http://amzn2.awscloud.center) package repository:

 1. Install the official epel package repository